tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## Scope of Key Compromise {#scope}

-Extended Key Update assumes a transient compromise of the current application traffic keys, not a persistent attacker with ongoing access to key material.
+Extended Key Update (EKU) assumes a transient compromise of the current application traffic keys, rather than a persistent attacker with ongoing access to key material.
-The procedure itself does not rely on long-term private keys; those are assumed to remain secure, as they are typically stored in a hardware security module.
+The EKU procedure does not rely on long-term private keys, which may be stored in a secure element (e.g., a Hardware Security Module (HSM)) or within the rich OS.

-In contrast, application traffic keys are stored within the rich operating system, where short-term exposure due to memory disclosure or transient compromise may occur.
-Post-compromise security can be re-established, provided the compromise is no longer active when an Extended Key Update is performed.
+Two threat scenarios are relevant:

+1. The long-term private key remains secure, while application traffic keys in the rich operating system are temporarily exposed.
+EKU addresses this case for the current TLS connection.

+2. If the long-term private key in the rich OS is compromised, EKU can still protect the current TLS connection by updating traffic keys.
+However, all future TLS connections are at risk, as the attacker can impersonate the endpoint using the stolen private key.

 Extended Key Update can restore confidentiality only if the attacker no longer has access to either peer.
 If an adversary retains access to current application traffic